Ibrahim-2003/MyTourney/notes.md

     -> Created form for host to post tournament
     -> Setup the Host page
-    -> Fixed the coordinate JSON get request and the host_id issue
+    -> Fixed the coordinate JSON get request and the host_id issue -> Sort by distance function created (still need to work on sort UI)

 # To do next:
     -> Make dynamic listings (ie. show the images updating, detailed views, etc.)